What Type of Back Problem

 - Increases and decreases in pain are not necessarily linked to mechanical trauma or physically stressful events

 Patients suffering from a pain disorder will often experiment with pain relieving techniques to find a combination that works for them.
 Physiotherapists should help these patients understand their pain and guide them to maintain physical fitness and function.
-It’s also important to screen for any complicating factors, like anxiety or depression, that can contribute to the problem, and ensure these issues are addressed by a trained professional.
+It’s also important to screen for any complicating factors, like anxiety or depression, that may be contributing to the problem.
+These issues should be addressed by a trained professional.
 Pain disorders of this nature are not common.

 Adam Brown MClScPT